Pyomo/pyomo/pyomo/contrib/mpc/README.md

 for more detailed information.

 Pyomo MPC helps with, among other things, the following use cases:
-- Transfering values between different points in time in a dynamic model (e.g. to initialize a dynamic model to its initial conditions)
+- Transferring values between different points in time in a dynamic model (e.g. to initialize a dynamic model to its initial conditions)
 - Extracting or loading disturbances and inputs from or to models, and storing these in model-agnostic, easily JSON-serializable data structures